sshahid-bu/ec444-smart-connected-systems/skills/cluster-0/02/report.md

-#  Skill Name
+#  Set up and Use GitHub Invidually

-Author: FirstName LastName
+Author: Shazor Shahid

-Date: YYYY-MM-DD
+Date: 2020-09-04
 -----

 ## Summary
+created new repo for Skill 02

 ## Sketches and Photos